Soft connection in training

 • Pattern polish and consistency

-• Rate, straightness, transitions, and ring confidence
+• Rate, straightness, and quality transitions

-• Rider-horse communication and show prep
+• Rider-horse communication and show preparation

 Ask about your discipline